Computing higher Leray-Serre spectral sequences of towers of fibrations: Preliminaries

 \begin{definition} A \emph{(strong chain) equivalence} $\varepsilon \= (C_\ast \lrrdc D_\ast)$ between two complexes $C_\ast$ and~$D_\ast$ is a triple $(\hat{C}_\ast,\rho,\rho ')$ where $\hat{C}_\ast$ is a chain complex and $\rho: \hat{C}_\ast \rrdc C_*$ and $\rho': \hat{C}_\ast \rrdc D_*$ are reductions: $C_\ast \lrdc \hat{C}_\ast \rrdc D_\ast.$ \end{definition}

-\begin{definition} An \emph{effective} chain complex $C_\ast$ is a free chain complex (that is, a chain complex consisting of free $\Zset$-modules) where each group $C_n$ is finitely generated, and there is an algorithm that returns a $\Zset$-base $\beta_n$ in each degree $n$ (for details, see~\cite{RS02}). \end{definition}
+\begin{definition} An \emph{effective} chain complex $C_\ast$ is a free chain complex (that is, a chain complex consisting of free $\Zset$-modules) where each group $C_n$ is finitely generated, and there is an algorithm that returns a $\Zset$-base $\beta_n$ for each input degree $n$ (for details, see~\cite{RS02}). \end{definition}

 Intuitively, an effective chain complex $C_\ast$ is a chain complex whose homology groups can be determined by means of standard algorithms for homology, based on matrix diagonalization and on the computation of the Smith Normal Form (see~\cite{KMM04}).